 Certification and Accreditation

-The program is delivered both face-to-face (2017 content and 2017 handbook edition) and online (2016 content and 2017 handbook edition).
+The program is delivered both face-to-face and online.
 The face-to-face program follows a lecture-style approach with plenty of interaction from the audience, humour and visual cues to help get the messages across and keep you listening (and learning!) throughout the day.
 The online program is delivered in 4 video lectures which you can replay anytime.
-Upon registration, you will gain access to all learning contents immediately and receive a printed version of the newest GP Update Handbook (2017 edition to be released in May).
+Upon registration, you will gain access to all learning contents immediately (2016 program) and receive the updated contents (2017 program) and the printed version of the new 2017 GP Update Handbook once it has been released in August 2017.

 Upon successful completion of the course, course participants will receive a certificate of attendance and 12 RACGP Category 2 CPD points.

 RACGP: 12 Category 2 QI&CPD points

 ACRRM: 6 PRPD points or 30 PRPD points*

 *If optional clinical audit completed.